kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/usage.md

 \solution{

-We show just how to include this via a command line argument.
+We just show how to include this via a command line argument.
 ```bash
 sbatch --time=0:1 job.slurm
 ```

-If the time is smaller than the actual execution time of execution, the job is killed before it finishes.
+If the time is smaller than the actual execution time, the job is killed before it finishes.

 You can check this with
 ```bash